updated on:

 WANDR is a UX agency, Los Angeles that blends quantitative and qualitative research into their design process.
 Their team is a hybrid mix of strategists, designers, and researchers, ideal for SaaS tools with complex user behavior or onboarding drop-off issues.

-• Services: UX strategy, research, UI design, workshops
+• Services: UX strategy, user research, UI design, workshops

 • Budget fit: Starts around $75K+